It is now clear that in a large number of organisations L&D and employees view learning at work very differently.

 In other words, modern L&D believes that designing, delivering and managing (e-)training is just one part of a much bigger – enabling and supporting – role they have in today’s workplace.

 Are you a modern L&D professional?
 If not, do you want to find out how to become one?
-If so, come and join one of upcoming workshops, or sign up for our new social online resource, Continuous Improvement, Learning & Development– and get to hear about what others are doing in the profession to move it forward.
+If so, come and join one of upcoming workshops, or sign up for my new online resource, Modern Workplace Learning 2018– and get to hear about what others are doing in the profession to move it forward.

 Latest posts by Jane Hart (see all)